metgem/metgem/README.md

 You can download the latest stable version from [here](https://github.com/metgem/metgem/releases/latest) or latest development version from [here](https://github.com/metgem/metgem/releases/nightly).

+# Notes on installation on macOS

+Latest versions of MetGem are only compatible with macOS 10.15 Catalina and later.
+Currently, MetGem lacks a signature for macOS.
+As a workaround, user can allow MetGem in the macOS Gatekeeper protection by running the following command in the terminal from the Applications folder.
+    - Download MetGem and click the .dmg installer - Drag and drop MetGem into the Applications folder.
+    - Open a Terminal and type the following command to tell macOS to trust the installed version of MetGem: `sudo xattr -cr /Applications/MetGem/MetGem.app`
+    - Approve command with user password.
+    - Start MetGem.
+    - If this fails, try `sudo xattr -d com.apple.quarantine /Applications/MetGem/MetGem.app`.
+The app will appear in the security preferences and you will be able to choose the "Open anyway" option

 # Build instructions

 1. Install [Miniconda](https://docs.conda.io/en/latest/miniconda.html).